Top-label calibration and multiclass-to-binary reductions: Calibration algorithms from calibration metrics

 As we did in Section~\ref{sec:conf-to-top-label} for confidence$\rightarrow$top-label, top-$K$-confidence calibration can be modified to the more interpretable top-$K$-label calibration by further conditioning on the predicted labels:

-We call each of these notions `multiclass-to-binary' or `M2B' notions, since at their core, each of them reduce multiclass calibration to one or more binary calibration requirements.
-Each binary calibration requirement corresponds to \textbf{verifying if the distribution of $Y$, conditioned on some prediction $\text{pred}(X)$, satisfies a single binary calibration claim associated with $\text{pred}(X)$}.
+Each of these notions reduce multiclass calibration to one or more binary calibration requirements, where each binary calibration requirement corresponds to \textbf{verifying if the distribution of $Y$, conditioned on some prediction $\text{pred}(X)$, satisfies a single binary calibration claim associated with $\text{pred}(X)$}.
 Table~\ref{table:m2b-notions} illustrates how the calibration notions discussed so far internally verify a number of binary calibration claims, making them M2B notions.
 For example, for class-wise calibration, for every $l \in [L]$, the conditioning is on $\text{pred}(X) = h_l(X)$, and a single binary calibration statement is verified: $P(Y = l \mid \text{pred}(X)) = h_l(X)$.
+Based on this property, we call each of these notions multiclass-to-binary or M2B notions.

-Not all notions of multiclass calibration are M2B notions.
-In canonical calibration \citep{widmann2019calibration}, which was defined in the introduction, the conditioning occurs on the $L$-dimensional prediction vector $\text{pred}(X) = \h(X)$, and after this conditioning, each of the $L$ statements $P(Y = l \mid \text{pred}(X)) = h_l(X)$ should \emph{simultaneously} be true.
-Canonical calibration is discussed further in Appendix~\ref{appsec:umd-joint}, but the rest of this paper focuses on M2B notions of calibration.
-As discussed in the introduction, non-M2B notions of calibration are harder to achieve or verify due to the conditioning on a multi-dimensional prediction.
-For the same reason, it is perhaps easier for humans to interpret binary calibration when taking decisions/actions.
-We conjecture that if more notions of calibration are proposed in the future, some of them will also fall in the M2B category.
+The notion of canonical calibration mentioned in the introduction is \emph{not} an M2B notion.
+Canonical calibration is discussed in detail in Appendix~\ref{appsec:umd-joint}.
+Due to the conditioning on a multi-dimensional prediction, non-M2B notions of calibration are harder to achieve or verify.
+For the same reason, it is possibly easier for humans to interpret binary calibration claims when taking decisions/actions.